maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ios_release: true
 ---

-We are excited to announce the release of Rocket.Chat iOS 1.7.1 with the following feature highlights: support for custom OAuth providers, custom registration fields, channel creation from the app and various performance improvements.
+The Rocket.Chat team is excited to announce the release of Rocket.Chat iOS 1.7.1 with the following feature highlights: support for custom OAuth providers, custom registration fields, channel creation from the app and various performance improvements.